singhpranay06/library_mgmt_api/README.md

 # Assumptions:
 - **No external database:** The system is using in-memory data storage (i.e., lists) for simplicity.
 All data is lost when the application stops.
 In a production system a robust DBMS is required.
 - **No UI:** This project focuses solely on the API backend.
 There is no graphical user interface (UI), and users will interact with the system through API requests (e.g., via Postman or curl).
 - **Data types and format:** The API assumes general data types reuired by the entities of a library.
-There is minimal input validation, so invalid data may lead to unexpected behavior.
+There is minimal input validation, so invalid data may lead to unexpected behaviour.

 # Limitations:
 - **In-memory storage:** Since there is no database, the data is not permanent.
 Upon restarting the server, all books and members will be lost.